Simulation and estimation of a point-process market-model with a matching engine: Estimation

 From practical market mechanic considerations dependant on the state of the order book we can explain why certain classified events arising from the matching engine deviate from the true event type injected into the matching engine.
 There are several cases that contribute towards this distortion.

-First, from psuedocode \ref{algo:model1} and \ref{algo:model2}, both passive and aggressive LOs can be submitted to an empty LOB.
-This order immediately becomes the best which means that passive limit orders can become aggressive.
+First, from pseudocode \ref{algo:model1} and \ref{algo:model2}, both passive and aggressive LOs can be submitted to an empty LOB.\footnote{This typically only occurs in markets with very little liquidity ({\it e.g.} A2X).} This order immediately becomes the best which means that passive limit orders can become aggressive.

 Second, cancelled orders will not go through the matching engine and be reflected in the data feed when there are no appropriate orders to cancel.
 In particular, both passive and aggressive cancellations will not be executed when the LOB is empty on the side which the cancellation came from.
 Alternatively, passive cancellations cannot cancel orders when there is only price level (the best) in the LOB.
 Similarly, market orders are ignored when it arrives while the contra side of the LOB is empty.